JoshDoug/Notes/MatLab/MatLab-Basics.md

 * `rand`
 * `randn`

+These matrix generation functins can be useful when it comes to performance.
+Creating a 100x100 matrix and then filling each cell is more efficient than creating a 1x1 matrix and then adding additional columns and rows.

 #### Matrix and Scalar Operations

 Piece wise Matrix operations involve using a `.` after the first matrix, e.g. `a.*b`, each cell only interacts with its corresponding cell, in this case multiplying them together.
 Unlike `a*b` which would multiple by rows and columns (get the dot product of each cell?).